 From Raj Kapoor to Dilip Kumar, men were inspired by the European fashion of their matinee idols.
 White kurtas were still widely worn with dhotis.

-Dress like Maharani Gayatri Devi by accessorising your chiffon sari with elegant multi-string pearl necklace.
+Dress like Maharani Gayatri Devi by accessorising your chiffon sari with an elegant multi-string pearl necklace sets.

 Dress up like Dilipsaab by flaunting a statement cufflink on your shirt sleeve.

 In the post-World war and post-independent era, celluloid actresses like Madhubala, Meena Kumari and Nargis’s sartorial style inspired many young women.
 While Madhubala’s sensual look in deep-cut blouses with Capri pants in Howrah Bridge (1958) and full-length Anarkali suit in Mughal-E-Azam gained widespread popularity, Meena Kumari mesmerised her fans with her courtesan look bedecked with jewels.
 Translucent saris teamed with brocade blouse with sweetheart neckline were the eternal favourites.